-Quantities of LPG in excess of the amounts indicated for retail areas should be stored in a properly designed and located storage area that is dedicated for LPG.
+Stock in excess of 70kg should be kept in a properly designed and located storage area away from the premises or in a building that is dedicated for LPG.
+Advice on the use of LPG for heating is given in Section 1.4.